ArduPilot/ardupilot_wiki/copter/source/docs/ac_tipsfornewpilots.rst

 Tips for your first flights
 ===========================

--  Make sure you are in a wind free environment.
-(Wind will play against you on in air auto trim.)
+-  Make sure you are in a wind free environment
+   (wind will play against you on in air auto trim).
--  Make sure you have no trim on your Radio.
-(The APM is what we want to trim, the radio should never get trimmed.)
+-  Make sure you have no trim on your Radio
+   (the APM is what we want to trim, the radio should never get trimmed).
 -  Hold the copter still and level after connecting the battery to allow the gyroscopes to initialize.
 -  Get above ground effect, around 3-4 feet is enough on most models.
--  Make sure to practice a lot before you actually try the auto trim to find the sweet spot on the Radio right stick to have the copter super stable and not moving.
-(This is where wind affect your inputs.)
+-  Make sure to practice a lot before you actually try the auto trim to find the sweet spot on the Radio right stick to have the copter super stable and not moving
+   (This is where wind affect your inputs).
 -  We recommend not starting in Simple mode.
 Begin your flying in the basic Stabilize mode.
 -  Copter establishes its home position at the time of arming, so arm